toolleeo/cli-apps/README.md

 * [geoiplookup](https://github.com/maxmind/geoip-api-c) - A little application to find geographical and network information of an IP address based no the geoip C API.
 * [gg](https://github.com/mzz2017/gg) - A command-line tool for one-click proxy in your research and development without installing v2ray or anything else.
 * [goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer, that provides fast and valuable HTTP statistics.
+* [GoTTY](https://github.com/yudai/gotty) - Turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.
 * [gping](https://github.com/orf/gping) - Ping, but with a graph.
 * [havn](https://github.com/mrjackwills/havn) - A fast configurable port scanner with reasonable defaults.
 * [hflow](https://github.com/comradequinn/hflow) - A command-line, debugging http/s proxy server.